 Children, in all Key Stages, take part in whole class reading sessions where the focus is upon comprehending a text.
 As a class the children explore together a range of books and extracts that are designed to develop their ability of extracting meaning from their reading.

 In each session the children will focus upon one or more of the reading comprehension strategies: Vocabulary, Inference, Prediction, Explaination, Retrieval, Sequence/ Summarise.
 On Monday and Friday these skills will be taught through the medium of an age appropriate class novel, where as in the middle of the week lessons will be based around a linked text.
 For example, it may be that the novel the children are studying is The Letters From the Lighthouse by Emma Carroll.
 Alongside this, the children may also be exploring a non-fiction text linked to the mechanics of a Lighthouse.
 This ensures the children experience a wealth of different genres and text types.
+Have a look at the attached documents below titled 'Reading Vipers for Parents'.
+These contain some really useful questions, that you could ask your child when reading with them at home to ensure they are comprehending and extracting meaning from each text.

 In the Early Years Foundation Stage and in Key Stage One, children take part in regular Guided Reading sessions.
 These are an opportunity for small groups of children to read a phonetically decodable book to an adult or with their peers.
 These sessions are designed to develop a child's reading fluency and embedd their phonetic knowledge.